Charm Mass Determination from QCD Charmonium Sum Rules at Order alpha_s^3: Introduction

-The most recent charmonium sum rule analysis based on Eqs.~(\ref{momentdef1}) and (\ref{momentdef2}), carried out by K\"uhn~et~al.~\cite{Chetyrkin:2009fv,Kuhn:2007vp} using input from perturbative QCD (pQCD) at ${\mathcal O}(\alpha_{s}^{3})$ for the perturbative contribution, obtained $\overline{m}_{c}(\overline{m}_{c})= 1279\pm(2)_{{\rm pert}}\pm(9)_{{\rm exp}} \pm(9)_{\alpha_{s}}\pm(1)_{{\rm \left\langle GG\right\rangle}}\,$~MeV where the first error is the perturbative uncertainty and the second is the experimental one.
-The third and the fourth uncertainties come from $\alpha_s$ and the gluon condensate correction, respectively.
-To our knowledge this result, the outcome of similar analyses in Ref.~\cite{Chetyrkin:2006xg} and by Boughezal, Czakon and Schutzmeier~\cite{Boughezal:2006px}\footnote{Since the analyses of Refs.~\cite{Chetyrkin:2006xg,Boughezal:2006px} were based on outdated and less precise data for the $J/\psi$ and $\psi^\prime$ electronic partial widths \cite{Yao:2006px}, we frequently only compare our numerical results with those of Refs.~\cite{Chetyrkin:2009fv,Kuhn:2007vp}.
-However the perturbative input of Refs.~\cite{Chetyrkin:2006xg,Boughezal:2006px,Chetyrkin:2009fv,Kuhn:2007vp} and ours is identical. }, and a closely related analysis based on lattice results instead of data for pseudoscalar moments~\cite{Allison:2008xk, McNeile:2010ji} represent the analyses with the highest precision achieved so far in the literature.
+The most recent charmonium sum rule analysis based on Eqs.~(\ref{momentdef1}) and (\ref{momentdef2}), carried out by K\"uhn~et~al.~\cite{Chetyrkin:2009fv,Kuhn:2007vp}\footnote{Ref.~ \cite{Chetyrkin:2009fv} is actually Chetyrkin~et~al.} using input from perturbative QCD (pQCD) at ${\mathcal O}(\alpha_{s}^{3})$ for the perturbative contribution, obtained $\overline{m}_{c}(\overline{m}_{c})= 1279\pm(2)_{{\rm pert}}\pm(9)_{{\rm exp}} \pm(9)_{\alpha_{s}}\pm(1)_{{\rm \left\langle GG\right\rangle}}\,$~MeV where the first quoted error is the perturbative uncertainty and the second is the experimental one.
+The third and the fourth quoted uncertainties come from $\alpha_s$ and the gluon condensate correction, respectively.\footnote{In Refs.~\cite{Chetyrkin:2009fv, Kuhn:2007vp} the main quoted result is for $\overline{m}_{c}(3{\rm GeV})$.
+For $\overline{m}_{c}(\overline{m}_{c})$ the central value and total errors are quoted.
+We have extracted the individual errors from results in their paper.} To our knowledge this result, the outcome of similar analyses in Ref.~\cite{Chetyrkin:2006xg} and by Boughezal, Czakon and Schutzmeier~\cite{Boughezal:2006px}\footnote{Since the analyses of Refs.~\cite{Chetyrkin:2006xg,Boughezal:2006px} were based on outdated and less precise data for the $J/\psi$ and $\psi^\prime$ electronic partial widths \cite{Yao:2006px}, we frequently only compare our numerical results with those of Refs.~\cite{Chetyrkin:2009fv,Kuhn:2007vp}.
+However the perturbative input of Refs.~\cite{Chetyrkin:2006xg,Boughezal:2006px,Chetyrkin:2009fv,Kuhn:2007vp} and ours is identical.}, a closely related analysis based on lattice results instead of data for pseudoscalar moments~\cite{Allison:2008xk, McNeile:2010ji}, and the finite-energy sum rules analysis by Bodenstein~et~al. \cite{Bodenstein:2011ma} represent the analyses with the highest precision achieved so far in the literature.
 If confirmed, any further investigations and attempts concerning a more precise charm quark $\overline{{\rm MS}}$ mass would likely be irrelevant for any foreseeable future.